tfsec/tfsec.github.io/_docs/google/sql/enable-pg-temp-file-logging.md

 ---
+title: google-sql-enable-pg-temp-file-logging
-title: Temporary file logging should be enabled for all temporary files.
+description: Temporary file logging should be enabled for all temporary files.
 shortcode: google-sql-enable-pg-temp-file-logging
 legacy:
 summary: Temporary file logging should be enabled for all temporary files.